gemdrive/gemdrive.io/pages/index.md

 stuff.

-To understand some of the motivations behind GemDrive, consider how you would accomplish the following with today's tools:
+To understand some of the motivations behind GemDrive, consider how you would accomplish the following with tools available today:

 * Share a cloud storage folder with someone (including write permissions) without requiring them to have an account with the provider.